CDCgov/phdi-google-cloud/docs/getting_started.md

 To begin using terraform:
   1. Navigate to the directory `phdi-google-cloud/terraform/setup`.
-  1. Run `terraform init` to initialize the setup Terraform for the dev environment.
+  1. Run `terraform init` to initialize the setup Terraform.
-  1. Create a new workspace called "dev" by running `terraform workspace new dev`.
   1. Run `terraform apply` to create a storage bucket for storing terraform state.
 It will prompt you for a Project ID and region/zone.
 Note the name of the bucket output by this command.
   1. Navigate to the directory `phdi-google-cloud/terraform/implementation`.
-  1. Run `terraform init` to initialize the implementation Terraform for the dev environment.
+  1. Run `terraform init` to initialize the implementation Terraform.
 It will prompt you for the name of a bucket to store Terraform's state.
 Enter the name of the bucket output in the earlier step.
   1. Create a new workspace called "dev" by running `terraform workspace new dev`.
   1. Now you can run `terraform plan` to have Terraform determine the difference between the code locally and the infrastructure currently deployed in GCP.
 Terraform will return a list of changes, resources it will create, destroy, or modify, that it would make if you chose to move forward with a deployment.
 After a carefull review, if these changes are acceptable you may deploy them by running `terraform apply`.
 Please refer to the [Terraform CLI documentation](https://www.terraform.io/cli/commands) for further information on using Terraform locally.